 What kind of security do the buildings have?

 We focused on security in all of our buildings.
 The 1023 Flats, Alexandra Marie and the 220 West have security cameras throughout the common areas.
 These cameras are constantly recording and storing data.
 At each building we have all of the doors secure.
 At the Alexandra Marie, 1023 Flats and 220 West there is a call system that allows a visitor to call you from outside the building.
 This replaces the old buzzer system and instead uses your cellphone.
 This system allows you to open the door up for someone outside without having to leave your unit.

 Do you have any pet fees and do cats have to be front paw declawed?

-We do have a $500 nonrefundable dog deposit.
-If your cat is front paw declawed there is a $100 refundable cat deposit but if it is not front paw declawed the $100 deposit is nonrefundable.
+We do have a $500 nonrefundable dog fee.
+If your cat is front paw declawed there is a $100 refundable cat deposit but if it is not front paw declawed the $100 is a nonrefundable cat fee.
 This means that cats are not required to be front paw declawed.
 We do ask that all animals are neutered/spayed and up to date on vaccinations.
 These deposits are one time fees.
-There is no monthly increase in your rent for having a pet.
+There is no monthly pet rent or increase in your monthly rent for having a pet.

 Who owns each building?

 The Craig family owns all or a portion of each building.
 These buildings are designed and built to stay in the Craig family for generations.

 Why don't some of the buildings have balconies?